eficode-academy/artifactory-katas/custom_layouts/README.md

 ### Make the layout and repository

 * First we will need to create a layout.
-In Artifactory, got to [Admin] —> [Repositories] —> [Layouts], then click on "Duplicate" from the gradle layout.
+In Artifactory, got to [Admin] —> [Repositories] —> [Layouts], then click on "Duplicate" from the layout used in the gradle project.
+Jfrog has deprecated 'gradle' layout a while ago and is using 'maven-2-default' layout for gradle repositories
 * For Layout Name use `$KATA_USERNAME-layout`, so it's unique.
 * In the "Artifact Path Pattern", delete the first `/[module]` that represents a folder structure.
 * Test that the layout works as intended.
 In "Test Artifacts Path Resolution", fill in the following: `acme/1.0.0/fox-1.0.0.jpg`